 - The Commonwealth pays for a dedicated landlord adviser to mediate disputes and safeguard the state's interest in the guarantee.

-Such a program would be a win-win-win.
-It would supplement existing programs like HomeBASE, MRVP, and Section 8 to reduce the landlord’s perception of risk.
-It would more quickly move the homeless out of hotels and into stable homes with kitchens.
-And because Seattle has been collecting data for five years, we can accurately predict that it would reduce the Commonwealth’s per family spending.
+Such a program offers a win-win-win.
+It supplements existing programs like HomeBASE, MRVP, and Section 8 to reduce the landlord's perception of risk at the application stage.
+It will more quickly move the homeless out of hotels and into stable homes with kitchens.
+And because Seattle has been collecting data for five years, we can accurately predict that it will reduce the Commonwealth's spending on a per-person basis.

 MassLandlords made minor contributions to a Senate Commission Report published March 3, 2015.
-The wording in that report reflects partisan politicking and is not really what our members should want.
-But a majority of our members would be likely to participate in a program as outlined on this page.
+Although the wording in that report reflects partisan politicking and is not what our members respond to, the basic idea has been gaining traction since that time.
+A majority of our members would be likely to participate in a program as outlined on this page.

 - Related Article, MassLandlords member data: Insurance Against Homelessness Survey Results (October, 2015)